 - Need an easy side dish?
 Try my Roasted Brussels Sprouts with Pomegranate Seeds and Goat Cheese.

 - Love all things salad related?
 Try my Crispy Roasted Brussels Sprouts Beet and Bacon Salad.

 - Preheat oven to 375 degrees F.

 - Place Brussels sprouts onto a large rimmed baking sheet and drizzle evenly with olive oil.

-- Sprinkle all sides of the stalk with the desired amount of kosher salt and pepper.
+- Sprinkle all sides of the stalk with the kosher salt and black pepper.

 - Add to the oven and bake for 45 minutes until slightly soft and browned on the outside.

 - Make sure to rotate the stalk a third of the way every 15 minutes to ensure equal cooking.